 How to Become a Missionary: 10 Steps You Need to Take

-Authors Robyn Cook and Jeff Devoll
+Authors Robyn Devoll and Jeff Devoll

 Many people have thought about becoming a missionary, but what is the reality of it?